helm/helm/docs/design/design.md

 * Service

-Deployment Manager processes configurable resources by passing their configuration properties directly to kubectl on the cluster to create, update, or delete the resources.
+Deployment Manager processes configurable resources by passing their configuration properties directly to kubectl to create, update, or delete them in the cluster.

 ### Templates

 Templates are abstract types that can be created using Python or [Jinja](http://jinja.pocoo.org/).
 A template takes a set of properties as input, and must output a valid YAML configuration string.
 Properties are bound to